ibm-cloud-docs/direct-link/pricing-comparison.md

 ## Company G
 {: #company-g}

-Company "G" offers a metered offering that lends itself to cheap Ingress but significant variable pricing on Egress.
+Company "G" offers a metered offering that lends itself to cheap ingress but significant variable pricing on egress.

 * The Company "G" 10 Gbps pricing is set at $1,750 MRC plus a $.02/GB transfer fee on egress (in North America).
 * For an apples-to-apples perspective to {{site.data.keyword.cloud_notm}} Direct Link Dedicated, a Company "G" Direct Link equivalent 10 Gbps port at 5% usage, (170 TB) egressed in a month would cost a customer $5,172 versus $4,999 for Direct Link 10 Gbps connection.